murexrobotics/docs/src/prog/onboarding/welcome.md

 ## Common Terms

-### General Knowledege
+### General Knowledge

 - Python: A dynamically typed programming language that is very beginner-friendly and has an enormous package ecosystem suited to built almost anything.
   - [Python Documentation](https://www.python.org/doc/)
 - Rust: The only programming language that is both safe, fast and easy to use.
 It is statically typed and has a very powerful type system.
 It is a great language for embedded systems and is used in many large projects such as Firefox, Dropbox, and Discord.
 We use it for all of our embedded systems.
-It has a high-learning curve but has excelent documentation and a very helpful community.
+It has a high-learning curve but has excellent documentation and a very helpful community.
 Once rust code works, you will have a hard time trying to break it.
 - [The Book](https://doc.rust-lang.org/book/ch01-00-getting-started.html): The official Rust book.
 It is a great resource for learning Rust.
-- Embedded: A software that runs without an operating system or in a reasource constrained environment.
+- Embedded: A software that runs without an operating system or in a resource constrained environment.
 - [The Embedded Book](https://docs.rust-embedded.org/book/): The official Rust Embedded book.
 It is a great resource for learning Rust for embedded systems.
 - FFmpeg: a multimedia converter (converts video and/or audio from one file type to another).
-In MUREX, we use it to send the camera livestream from the Raspberry Pi and play it on the topside computer.
+In MUREX, we use it to send the camera live-stream from the Raspberry Pi and play it on the topside computer.
 - Ethernet: a family of wired computer networking technologies commonly used in local area networks (LAN), metropolitan area networks (MAN) and wide area networks (WAN).
 In MUREX, we use it as an intranet between the Raspberry Pi and topside.
 This requires some knowledge of network management.
   - [Network Chuck Explains IP Addresses](https://www.youtube.com/watch?v=5WfiTHiU4x8)
   - This is a pretty big topic.
 It's better explained through demos.